FlagAI-Open/Aquila2/README.md

 <p>
 <br>
 <p>
-We have discovered a data leakage issue with the GSM8K test data in the pre-training task dataset.
-We have removed the assessment results for GSM8K from the evaluation results.
+Note： We have discovered a data leakage problem with the GSM8K test data in the pre-training task dataset.
+Therefore, the evaluation results of GSM8K have been removed from the evaluation results.

-After thorough investigation and analysis, the data leakage occurred in a mathematical dataset A (over 2 million samples) recommended by a team with multiple collaborations.
-It contains the unprocessed GSM8K test set (1319 samples).
-The team only conducted routine deduplication and quality checks, but did not filter or check for the presence of GSM8K test data, and included dataset A in the pre-training data slice, which is negligence in the work process.
+Upon thorough investigation and analysis, it was found that the data leakage occurred in the mathematical dataset A (over 2 million samples), recommended by a team we have collaborated with multiple times.
+This dataset includes the untreated GSM8K test set (1319 samples).
+The team only performed routine de-duplication and quality checks but did not conduct an extra filtering check for the presence of the GSM8K test data, resulting in this oversight.

-Our team has always strictly adhered to the working principle that training data should not contain test data.
-Learning from the mistakes caused by not thoroughly vetting the external data sources, we are currently checking the full set of 2 trillion tokens for various test datasets.
-So far, test data such as MMLU, CMMLU, etc. have not been found in the pre-training data.
+Our team has always strictly adhered to the principle that training data should not include test data.
+Taking this lesson from the error caused by not thoroughly checking the source of external data, we are currently investigating all 2 trillion tokens of data for various test datasets.
+So far, no test data such as MMLU and CMMLU have been found in the pre-training data.
 </p>
 <p>
     In evaluating generative chat models, our team prioritizes how models autonomously respond to questions—a reflection of real-world user interactions.
 Guided by Stanford University's HELM [1] approach, our assessment emphasizes context understanding and instruction adherence.
 In some cases, models may deliver answers not in line with the instruction of input, resulting in a "0" score.
 For instance, if the model should respond with "A" but outputs "B" or "The answer is A", it earns a "0."